On the stability of an in-line formation of hydrodynamically interacting flapping plates: Numerical Approach

 The plates are all of length $L$ and mass per unit span $M$, and are constrained to maintain an in-line formation, in that their cycle-averaged positions lie on a single horizontal line.
 They are initially separated by a distance $d_0$ from their nearest neighbors, and are given the same initial horizontal velocity $U_0$.
 The prescribed vertical heaving motion is oscillatory with vertical position $A\sin(2\pi f t)$, corresponding to frequency $f$ and amplitude $A$.
 This vertical motion induces a horizontal thrust that accelerates the plates, and is countered by a skin friction drag.
 Thrust and drag forces vary from plate to plate, causing distinct horizontal plate motion and thus distinct evolution of the separation distances $d_j(t)$ between the plates.

 While the flow is assumed to be inviscid, viscous effects are accounted for in two ways.
 First, they are necessary for vorticity to separate from the bodies.
 Second, they lead to a skin friction drag $F_{\mathrm{d}}$ on each plate, which we model using the Blasius boundary layer drag law, $F_{\mathrm{d}}=-C_{\mathrm{d}}\rho\sqrt{L\nu}U^{3/2}$, where $C_{\mathrm{d}}$ is the drag coefficient, $\nu$ the fluid kinematic viscosity, $\rho$ the fluid density and $U$ the instantaneous horizontal velocity of the plate.
+An alternative drag model used by \cite{Fang_Thesis} and \cite{Heydari_2021} more closely accounts for the velocity above and below the plate.
+However, in Appendix~\ref{App:Drag} we present a comparison between these two models, which shows that the differences between them are minor.
+We thus opt to proceed with the simpler drag model herein.
 The resulting governing equations of the fluid flow and plates' dynamics are non-dimensionalized by using the plate length $L$ as the length scale, the flapping half-period $1/(2f)$ as the time scale and $4\rho (Lf)^2$ as the pressure scale.
-In this paper, we fix the values of the dimensionless plate mass $\tilde{M}=M/\rho L^2$ and drag coefficient $\tilde{C}_{\mathrm{d}}=C_{\mathrm{d}}\sqrt{\nu/(fL^2)}$, as will be discussed in \S~\ref{ssec:single}, and study the dependence of the plate motion on the initial velocity $\tilde{U}_0=U_0/(2Lf)$, the initial separation distance $\tilde{d}_0=d_0/L$, the oscillation amplitude $\tilde{A}=A/L$, and the number of plates $n$.
+In this paper, we fix the values of the dimensionless plate mass $\tilde{M}=M/\rho L^2$ and drag coefficient $\tilde{C}_{\mathrm{d}}=C_{\mathrm{d}}\sqrt{\nu/(2fL^2)}$, as will be discussed in \S~\ref{ssec:single}, and study the dependence of the plate motion on the initial velocity $\tilde{U}_0=U_0/(2Lf)$, the initial separation distance $\tilde{d}_0=d_0/L$, the flapping amplitude $\tilde{A}=A/L$, and the number of plates $n$.
 From here on, all variables are non-dimensional and the tildes are dropped.